Inist-CNRS/ezs/packages/booster/README.md

 ### booster

-Takes an `Object` delegate processing to an external pipeline at the first call but cache the result for all others calls
+Takes an `Object` delegate processing to an external pipeline and cache the result

 #### Parameters